atsaloli/cicd/01_10-installing-gitlab-server.md

+## Setting up your CI/CD infrastructure

-# Installing GitLab Server
+### Installing GitLab Server

-## Creating a host
+#### Creating a host

-In our live tutorial, you'll be provided a Strigo VM (running Ubuntu 16 LTS).
+During the LISA tutorial, you'll be provided a Strigo VM (running Ubuntu 16 LTS).
 Your Strigo VMs will be destroyed at the end of the day.

-To continue afterwards, you can provision a host in a public cloud (e.g., Joyent or AWS).
+To continue afterwards, you can use a host in a public cloud (e.g., Joyent or AWS).
 The Joyent instance parameters I use are:

-- Hardware Virtual Machine (to run Docker in the VM)
+- Hardware Virtual Machine (to run Docker)
 - Ubuntu 16 LTS (ubuntu-certified-16.04)
 - High CPU with 8 GB of RAM (4 GB for GitLab Server, and 4 GB for GitLab Runner)

+---
+## Setting up your CI/CD infrastructure

+### Installing GitLab Server

+#### Strigo VM

+URL:  ...

+Code:  ...
+---
+## Setting up your CI/CD infrastructure

+### Installing GitLab Server

-### Copy/paste with Strigo Web terminal
+#### Strigo Web terminal: Copying and Pasting

-On the Mac, use Command-C to copy and Command-V to paste.
+On the Mac, you can use the usual hotkeys (Command-C to copy and Command-V to paste).

-On other systems: to copy, highlight the text you want to copy, right-click in the Web browser and select "Copy" from the menu that pops up; to paste, use Ctrl-Shift-V.
+On other systems:
+- Copying: highlight the text, right-click in the Web browser and select "Copy" from the menu.

-## Installing the package
+- Pasting: use Ctrl-Shift-V.

+---
+## Setting up your CI/CD infrastructure

+### Installing GitLab Server

+#### Community Edition vs Enterprise Edition

 We'll install GitLab EE (Enterprise Edition) which is functionally identical to GitLab CE (Community Edition) unless you install an